pgplarosa/COVID-Detection-via-CT-Scan-Image-Analysis/README.md

-# COVID-Detection-via-CT-Scan-Image-Analysis
+# COVID Detection via CT Scan Image Analysis

-Big Data and Cloud Computing Mini Project 2 by Marvee dela Resma and Patrick Guillano La Rosa - March 07, 2022.
-The code, analysis, and the full report are included in the [Technical Report](https://github.com/pgplarosa/COVID-Detection-via-CT-Scan-Image-Analysis/blob/main/md/main.md).
-If you have any questions regarding this study, please send me a message via  [LinkedIn](https://www.linkedin.com/in/patricklarosa/).
+<p align="justify">Big Data and Cloud Computing Mini Project 2 by Marvee dela Resma and Patrick Guillano La Rosa - March 07, 2022.
+The code, analysis, and the full report are included in the <a href="https://github.com/pgplarosa/COVID-Detection-via-CT-Scan-Image-Analysis/blob/main/md/main.md">Technical Report</a>.
+If you have any questions regarding this study, please send me a message via  <a href="https://www.linkedin.com/in/patricklarosa/">LinkedIn.</p>

 <img src="./img/covid_19.jpg" width=100% />